CNC and metalworking equipment appraisals.

 The control and the hours tell the story.

 Two machines with the same model name can carry very different values.
-Control generation and whether parts and service are still supported, spindle and ballscrew condition, hours and duty cycle, retrofits and upgrades, and the tooling and fixtures that transfer all move the number.
-The evidence comes from the active dealer, rebuilder and auction market, where comparable machines actually trade.
+The control matters most: a machine on a current, supported control trades well, while one on an orphaned control trades at a discount no matter how good the iron is.
+Spindle and ballscrew condition, hours and duty cycle, retrofits, and the tooling and fixtures that transfer move the number from there.
+The evidence comes from the active dealer, rebuilder and auction market, where comparable machines actually sell.
 A list price is an input, not a conclusion.

 Which value applies